-Historic charm, walkable streets, and coastal experiences — all in one place.
+Historic charm, walkable streets, great restaurants and coastal experiences — all in one place.

 Explore the oldest masonry fort in the U.S. with waterfront views.